-- Designing and developing products that can be safely manufactured, transported, used and disposed of or recycled without posing unacceptable risks to people or the environment. - Maintaining a safety management system to prevent major accidents and mitigate their effects on people and the environment, in - accordance with the Seveso III Directive on Major Accidents. - The safe operation of our production facilities. - A continuous improvement of our safety management and its corresponding reporting, with regard to our goal of the absolute prevention of accidents, injuries, - personal and environmental damage through our processes, products and services. - The safe transport of our products to end customers in compliance with all relevant regulations. - Inclusion of all contractors, including hauliers, in the comprehensive Nippon Gases H&S management culture.
+- Designing and developing products that can be safely manufactured, transported, used and disposed of or recycled without posing unacceptable risks to people or the environment. - Maintaining a safety management system to prevent major accidents and mitigate their effects on people and the environment, in - accordance with the Seveso III Directive on Major Accidents. - The safe operation of our production facilities. - A continuous improvement of our safety management and its corresponding reporting, with regard to our goal of the absolute prevention of accidents, injuries, process safety, worker safety, product and transportation safety.